ManuelRausch/StatConfR/README.md

 The package is under active development.
 We are planning to implement new models of decision confidence when they are published.
-Please feel free to [contact us](malto::manuel.rausch@ku.de) to suggest models to implement in in the package.
+Please feel free to [contact us](malto::manuel.rausch@ku.de) to suggest new models to implement in in the package, or to volunteer adding additional models.

-### Instruction for implementing custom models of decision confidence (only recommended for users experienced with cognitive modelling)
+### Instruction for implementing custom models of decision confidence (only recommended for users with experience in cognitive modelling!)

 For readers who want to use our open code to implement models of confidence themselves, the following steps need to be taken: